gunasekaran2410/nextcms/content/service.md

       we work with organizations to come up with a cloud migration strategy and help them achieve the same.
     service_image: images/cloud.png
+  - service_title: DEVELOPMENT OPERATIONS
+    description: We work with organizations for their IT Services needs.
+The IT services typically are to maintain websites, servers, databases, maintain source code, build CI/CD processes, automate builds, containerize applications, deploying to cloud.
+We do all of this while working towards shortening the release cycle and making it more efficient to have a continuous development of the product.
+    service_image: images/develop.png
 services1:
   - description: Our mobile based apps connect schools, teachers and parents.
 Always be connected to your children’s school and teachers, need to talk to